 - 1 ½ oz barley malt syrup (2 tablespoons, see note)

 - 7 ½ oz Rye Flour (1 ½ cups)

 - 2 oz granulated sugar (¼ cup, for boiling)

 - 2 teaspoons baking soda (for boiling)

 - Caraway Seeds for topping

-- Combine the starter, water and the bread flour in a mixing bowl.
+- Combine 8 oz active sourdough starter, 12 oz warm water and 2 cups of the bread flour in a mixing bowl.
 Mix to form a thick batter.
 Cover the bowl and set aside for 30-60 minutes.

-- Add the barley malt syrup and salt.
+- Add 1 ½ oz barley malt syrup and 1 tablespoon table salt.
 Switch to the dough hook.
-Add the rye flour and mix to combine.
+Add the remaining bread flour and 7 ½ oz Rye Flour and mix to combine.
 The dough should eventually cling to the hook and start to clear the sides of the bowl.

 - Knead 5 minutes on medium speed.
 If working by hand, stir in as much of the flour as you can, then turn the dough out onto a lightly floured surface and knead in the remaining flour.
 Knead 5 minutes.
 Form the dough into a smooth ball.